- Metals (overview)

 Computer-Aided Design (CAD)

-At Armstrong Mold, our CAD department constantly updates its capabilities for all current computer hardware and software.
+At Armstrong RM, our CAD department constantly updates its capabilities for all current computer hardware and software.
 We are experts in Pro/ENGINEER, SOLIDWORK and SURFCAM, to name a few.

 - Reduce file interpretation errors

 - Tooling and hogouts are produced directly from designer's database

 We can take existing files, or we can create one to your exacting needs and specifications.
 In either case, we will carefully review the requirements of the final process to meet your highest quality standards for production.